Please go to our Size Guide to find the size STYLESEAL air mask you need.

 Nitrogen dioxide (NO2)

 Ordinary particle filters without carbon cannot absorb gasses.
 On the other hand, carbon cannot filter particle pollution (PM2.5).
-This is why a combination of particle and carbon filters work best, such as the StyleSEAL 80+CARBON and 90+CARBON filters.
+This is why a combination of particle and carbon filters work best, such as the StyleSEAL 80+CARBON, 90+CARBON, 95+CARBON and 99+CARBON filters.

 Carbon filters are especially useful in city environments, where there are a lot of traffic exhaust, and other chemical fumes.
 Carbon filters also help remove smells and odors which can make breathing more pleasant.